Welcome to Alder

 We are a small PMLD unit which consists of 10 pupils aged from 4 years to 17 years, we have 8 staff members working with us each day.
 We all have very high sensory, physical and medical needs.
 All of our learning is done via a total sensory and communication approach.
 We have our own tailored PMLD curriculum and use the engagement model which we follow alongside all of our own EHCP learning outcomes to help us to meet all of our learning.
 We spend some of our day as a whole group for some key session’s within in the day such as morning and home time routine, physio, massage, dance, parachute sessions as well as snack and dinner time.
 We have two classrooms next to each other with our own outdoor space to extend or learning into the outdoor area.
 During times in the day we split into the two classes into two smaller mixed ability groups to focus on some key skills.
 Some of these sessions include communication, switch work, stories, problem solving and interaction sessions.
 Alongside all of this we like to go out in the community on trips, mix with other classes around school for focused play sessions and key SMSC days, we have 2 hydro sessions a week and 1 rebound session.
 We are very busy throughout the week and love to learn through having lots of fun, learning through play and exploration.

-Spring Term 1 24/25Curriculum Info for parents: Topic - Food
+Autumn Term 2 25/26Curriculum Info for parents: Topic - Seasons